alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Now we have a lot of classes from the initial one in the other hand we have a lot of reusability and meaning for each class, we can still add more classes for under aged user and max number of employees but as this code is writen just once we can delay this refactor until we have the need to it.
+Now we have a lot of classes from the initial one in the other hand we have a lot of reusability and meaning for each class, we can still add more classes for the under-aged user and max number of employees but as this code is written just once we can delay this refactor until we need it.

 ## Conclusion section

-Firstly I want to address a couple of things, this post and refactoring is aiming for code reuse and maintainabilty.
-The former is easy to understand but the latter have a lot of nuances as maintainable code could mean different things for different people.
+Firstly I want to address a couple of things, this post and refactoring are aiming for code reuse and maintainability.
+The former is easy to understand but the latter has a lot of nuances as maintainable code could mean different things for different people.

 Code maintainability for me is the ratio between cost/time when adding new features, correcting bugs, refactoring and understanding the business.
-We want people to read the code and know what's going on without overloading the brain (cognitive load), if we need to understand 1k lines of code to change it we will very likely introduce a bugs or left branches uncovered by tests taking more time than usual even for small changes.
+We want people to read the code and know what's going on without overloading the brain (cognitive load), if we need to understand 1k lines of code to change it we will very likely introduce bugs or left branches uncovered by tests taking more time than usual even for small changes.

 The services classes are small with just one dependency but they will grow eventually becoming more complex which could lead to complicated tests, duplicated and hard to understand code.

-To give a simple example how many classes need to verify if a string is not null/empty or have some specific length ?
-How did you test these classes ?
+To give a simple example how many classes need to verify if a string is not null/empty or has some specific length?
+How did you test these classes?

-Having classes abstracting and encapsulating data could have a huge impact in your understanding about the code and the amount of code you need to change to add a new feature or fix a bug.
-The class constructor should not be underestimated and must be use to enforce what the class needs to exist as is the data and dependency entrypoint.
+Having classes abstracting and encapsulating data could have a huge impact on your understanding of the code and the amount of code you need to change to add a new feature or fix a bug.
+The class constructor should not be underestimated and must be used to enforce what the class needs to exist as is the data and dependency entry point.

-A lot of companies use DI frameworks so creating a class using the `new` keyword could look really weird but that what the framework is doing, the only difference is the framework limit any chance of using OOP.
-This is a conversation for another post but let me briefily explain.
+A lot of companies use DI frameworks so creating a class using the `new` keyword could look really weird but that is what the framework is doing, the only difference is the framework limit any chance of using OOP.
+This is a conversation for another post but let me briefly explain.

-DI is all about passing an abstraction (interface) hidding implementation details (class) usually when you use DI frameworks you have one interface and one implementation which is kinda pointless because in theory your abstraction can have an infinite number of implementations but the framework by default cap that at 1.
-It would be very complicated to create `UserAge` class using a framework but I can easily do using the already know `new` keyword, doing that you bring the responsibility to yourself so you need to be mindful about how to avoid coupling and when is ok to create/compose new classes.
+DI is all about passing an abstraction (interface) hiding implementation details (class) usually when you use DI frameworks you have one interface and one implementation which is kinda pointless because, in theory, your abstraction can have an infinite number of implementations but the framework by default cap that at 1.
+It would be very complicated to create `UserAge` class using a framework but I can easily do using the already known `new` keyword, doing that you bring the responsibility to yourself so you need to be mindful about how to avoid coupling and when its ok to create/compose new classes.

-Everything we do in software is context dependant and there is no silver bullet and as expected this approach has it's own problems that I will tackle in later posts like exception handling and memory (many classes).
-My main objective is to give some light on a different perspective and see if there is a better way to achieve maintainabilty than we do today.
+Everything we do in software is context dependant and there is no silver bullet as expected this approach has its own problems that I will tackle in later posts like exception handling and memory (many classes).
+My main objective is to give some light to a different perspective and see if there is a better way to achieve maintainability than we do today.

-This approach have a lot of different things mixed up and I will name it here for quick search:
+This post has a lot of different things mixed up and I will name it here for a quick search:
 - Elegant Objects
 - Micro Objects
 - Domain Driven Design